ericsandbling/openApiary/README.md

 # openApiary
 <!-- Eric Sandbling, https://github.com/ericsandbling -->

-A sustainable and ecologically conscious bee husbandry system designed for rational bee keeping.

 For further details please have a look at the [docs/](docs/index.md) folder or the [Public Pages](https://ericsandbling.github.io/openApiary/) of this repository.

 ## Copyright